-So I started thinking about the possible ways to ease the access of these people to the internet, so that they can study, use the internet freely and socialize.
+So I started thinking about the possible ways to ease the access of these people to the internet; so that they can study; use the internet freely and socialize.
 Is there any way to make the experience as complete as it is with one who has normal vision?
-I wanted to help them get more than bits of text off the web, but the complete access to interactive web pages, which the average user has.
+I wanted to help them get more than bits of text off the web.
+But the complete access to interactive web pages; which the average user has.

-He said it was a “good idea” and when he says that, he really means it.
-A few months later we started planning the project on which we would work for years.
+He said it was a “good idea”; and when he says that; he really means it.
+A few months later we started planning the project; on which we would work for years.

 We wanted to create something far more advanced and interactive than the Refreshable Braille Displays for computers, which have been on the market for over a decade now.
-They use pins, which allow them to print out lines of text in braille, allowing the user to interact with a computer.
-This sounds good but, in fact these devices are too expensive for what they can do – they were designed for old computers and work like “a text terminal”.
+They use pins; which allow them to print out lines of text in braille; allowing the user to interact with a computer.
+This sounds good.
+But, in fact these devices are too expensive for what they can do; they were designed for old computers and work like “a text terminal”.
 The prices are as high as to $10.000 for the larger ones that display more characters.

 Great ideas need funding too

 Unfortunately, funding was a serious problem.
 It is extremely hard for a young scientist or inventor to focus on his work in Bulgaria.
-Money is all that you have to think about, instead of working on your ideas.
-You either work so much that you don’t have time for your project or you have to sell it.
-Access to public funding was almost impossible, because of all the bureaucracy as well as corruption.
+Money is all that you have to think about; instead of working on your ideas.
+You either work so much that you don’t have time for your project; or you have to sell it.
+Access to public funding was almost impossible.
+This was because of all the bureaucracy as well as corruption.

 At some point, we were forced by the circumstances to move abroad.
-Our destination of choice was Denmark – there we both found jobs which allowed us to keep working on the project.
+Our destination of choice was Denmark; there we both found jobs; which allowed us to keep working on the project.
 Started a new life, earned better and spend our free time working on the braille touchscreen in the next few years.
-While I was designing the hardware, my friend developed the software for the future device.
+While I was designing the hardware; my friend developed the software for the future device.

-Our device will not be using any mechanical triggers or pins, but a liquid based on wax, that creates ‘tactile pixels”, which would allow the user to freely browse through a web page or a document.
+Our device will not be using any mechanical triggers or pins; but a liquid based on wax.
+That creates ‘tactile pixels’; which would allow the user to freely browse through a web page or a document.
 Our screen is able to refresh itself more silently and rapidly.

-The device is already capable of automatically recognizing documents on a flash disk, displaying and translating them to braille.
-It can be used as a GPS navigation by displaying a relief map which can help the person find his way around a city.
-Browsing the web is also possible and future versions will allow the people with impaired vision to socialize by allowing them even to chat in braille.
-Some of the features are still under development, but hopefully the first release of the product will be able display simple images too.
+This device automatically recognizing documents on a flash disk; displaying and translating them to braille.
+It can be used as a GPS navigation by displaying a relief map; which can help the person find his way around a city.
+Browsing the web is also possible and future versions will allow the people with impaired vision to socialize; by allowing them even to chat in braille.
+Some of the features are still under development.
+But hopefully the first release of the product will be able display simple images too.